World Conference against Racism 2001: Mary Robinson's tenure as United Nations High Commissioner for Human Rights

 As a consequence of the Conference, the United States did not support the continuation of Mary Robinson as United Nations High Commissioner for Human Rights, where once U.S. President Bill Clinton had called her a "splendid choice" for the post and the U.S. had considered her its favorite candidate for the job.
 She stepped down from the post in September 2002.

 Many faults were attributed to Ms. Robinson, with a cumulative effect on the U.S. position.
 Some people stated that she lacked mediation and bureaucratic experience, and thus was unable to resolve sensitive issues at the Conference.
 News reports attributed her differences with the U.S. to four things: First, her views on the Israeli–Palestinian conflict differed from U.S. policy.
 Second, the U.S. did not approve of the detached way in which she acted as secretary-general to the Conference.
 Third, she had openly criticized the U.S. on various matters including the treatment of prisoners at Camp X-Ray, the "unsigning" of the Rome Statute of the International Criminal Court by the U.S., and the administration of capital punishment in the United States.
 Fourth, she had opposed U.S. calls to reform the election process of the United Nations Commission on Human Rights.

 Tom Lantos himself did not assign sole or even primary blame to Robinson for the breakdown of U.S. relations with the conference.
 That he assigned to the NGOs, as aforementioned, and to the member states of the Organisation of the Islamic Conference.
 Moreover, several people have defended Robinson's secretary-generalship of the conference.

 NGO repudiations of the NGO Forum's Declaration

 Several NGOs, including Human Rights Watch, Amnesty International, and the Lawyers Committee for Human Rights, disassociated themselves from the language of the NGO Forum's Declaration that dealt with Israel and with Jews.
+The Palestinian Solidarity Committee of South Africa reportedly distributed copies of the antisemitic forgery The Protocols of the Elders of Zion.